NitishPuri/MLNDCapstone/capstone_proposal.md

 ### Problem Statement

 As mentioned in the previous section, we are provided with 16 standard images(1918 X 1280) of each vehicle in their inventory.
 We also have a corresponding image mask(1918 X 1280) for each input image.
 The problem is in automatically create an image mask for unseen images of automobiles in a similar setting.
-One potential solution that I could immediately come think of was using Deep Neural Network, starting with *Convolution* layers, extracting image features and then using *De-Convolution* to map the features back into original image dimensions.
-This would identify each pixel from the original image as either belonging to the automobile or the background.
+One potential solution that I could immediately come think of was using Deep Neural Network that would label each pixel of the input image as belonging to background or automobile.
 The background pixels can then be masked to create an image mask for the given image.

 ### Datasets and Inputs